 While ECV has been shown to modestly reduce the number of false alarms, it slows down the alarm dispatching process and only really works if the false alarm was due to user error and the alarm owner is either in the home or had just left.
 In these cases, the owner can give the correct password knowing they mistakenly entered the wrong arming or disarming code.
 In other cases, when the owner is not home, they will not be able to determine if the alarm event they are being questioned on is a false alarm or not.
 Therefore, even with ECV in place, false alarms continue to be a major problem in the alarm industry.

-GeoArm's response to the false alarm problem is Videofied's wireless security system which uses actual video clips to verify each alarm event.
+Good solution for recognizing false alarm problem is Videofied's wireless security system which uses actual video clips to verify each alarm event.
 The Videofied video alarm system utilizes indoor MotionViewers and/or outdoor MotionViewers which are wireless motion detectors with built-in cameras that are mapped to the exact same field of view as the motion detector.
-When a MotionViewer™ is activated, it automatically sends a 10-second video clip of whatever set off the motion detector to the Videofied video alarm control panel which then uses the cellular network to transmit the alarm event and the video clip to GeoArm’s central alarm monitoring station.
+When a MotionViewer™ is activated, it automatically sends a 10-second video clip of whatever set off the motion detector to the Videofied video alarm control panel which then uses the cellular network to transmit the alarm event and the video clip to Securon’s central alarm monitoring station.
 Therefore, when the central station operator receives an alarm from a Videofied security system it is accompanied by actual video verification of what caused the alarm.
-If there is a person in the video, the GeoArm central station operator is able to dispatch the alarm immediately as a “robbery in progress.”
+If there is a person in the video, the Securon central station operator is able to dispatch the alarm immediately as a “robbery in progress.”
 If the operator receives a video showing a pet or a moving balloon, they can confidently ignore the alarm as a false alarm.
-Police respond much faster when they know there is a chance for a real apprehension, as opposed to receiving a normal alarm signal that they know will most likely be a false alarm.
+Police respond much faster when they know there is a chance for a real apprehension, as opposed to receiving a regular alarm signal that they know will most likely be a false alarm.